February 16, 2024

 Finding and keeping talented employees is crucial for the success and growth of any organization.
 Employee retention is multi-faceted.
 You not only need to attract and hire the right employees, but you also have to retain them.
 If you get this one part of your business correct, it will increase your bottom line more significantly than just about any marketing campaign.
 The first step is to select the right people.
 Are you attracting and hiring rockstars?

 Utilize their skill sets.
 Let them help you attract their peers to your facility.
-They may know technology and popular apps you don’t and know how to reach your audience.
+They may know technology and popular apps you don’t, and know how to reach your audience.

 In many markets, employers must now compete for the best talent, and you can bet that if you have some stars on your staff and you need to invest the time and money to keep them, other businesses will.
 When looking for rockstar employees, one idea is to create unique business cards that you can hand out to employees at different companies who offer you an excellent experience.
-It’s simply a business card that lets them know that you recognize that they are delivering exceptional service and should contact you if they are ever out looking for additional or different opportunities.
+It’s simply a business card that lets them know you recognize they are delivering exceptional service and should contact you if they are ever looking for additional or different opportunities.
 Also, be aware that other companies do the same with your employees.
 If you are not working to keep your employees happy after they are hired, they WILL leave.

 After you find, recruit, and hire the best employees, your job doesn’t stop there.
 Now, you have to retain that talent.
 A good wage and benefits may attract candidates to apply for a job, but that is not why they will stay.
 Employee retention will have more to do with the culture you create than the pay scale.